timwco/talks/MVC/mvc.md

 ## Controllers

 > They handle the actions.
 They take input, watch for clicks and other user actions.
 Basically Controllers handle the input while Views handle the output.
-A controller will update your Modal and then because of the relationship with the view it will be updated there.
-Note though that your controller does not talk to your view.
+A controller will update your Modal and then in return your view will be updated.
+Basically, for the most part you can think of the controller as sitting between

 ---

-Some frameworks... like Backbone... don't really have Controllers, but pass off the responsibility of what a Controller normally does to the View.

-In this case we call this a MV* pattern.
-You still have a View & and a Model.
+Let's take a deeper look